holdex/developers/docs/CONTRIBUTING.md

 We usually reject and close PRs which do not have activity for the last 24 hours, unless there is a clear comment explaining the reason why that PR is stalled.

+When introducing functional changes, cross-check the README and update it in the same PR.
+If your change affects anything documented there — setup steps, environment requirements, file references — the README must stay in sync.

 ### Naming